 Americans are more miserable and unfit than ever before, with life expectancy in its first multi-year decline since the 1960s.
 Opioid addiction rates have spiked to shocking levels, with overdoses now the leading cause of injury death.
-And of course, just two days ago, seventeen people were shot and killed by a deranged teen at a Florida high school.

 It’s to this bruised and broken world that the Catholic Church sends us, the laity, to evangelize—no matter how busy we are, or how much we struggle to make sense of the madness around us.
 “Even when preoccupied with temporal cares,” the Second Vatican Council teaches, we are called to “perform a work of great value for the evangelization of the world” (Lumen Gentium 35).

 The council goes on to say that we are to do this, first, by asking God for wisdom and deepening our grasp of revealed truth.
 But Lumen Gentium also singles out the Christian family as playing a unique role in this effort, in a way that may surprise you:

 For where Christianity pervades the entire mode of family life, and gradually transforms it, one will find there both the practice and an excellent school of the lay apostolate.
 In such a home husbands and wives find their proper vocation in being witnesses of the faith and love of Christ to one another and to their children.
 The Christian family loudly proclaims both the present virtues of the Kingdom of God and the hope of a blessed life to come.
 Thus by its example and its witness it accuses the world of sin and enlightens those who seek the truth.